In this article:

 - Create Organizational or Team goals

-- Goals—even Restricted goals—if an employee within their administration scope is either the Owner or a Contributor of the goal, the Focused Admin will be able to edit the goal.
+- Goals, even restricted goals, if an employee within their administrative scope is either the Owner or a Contributor of the goal, the Focused Admin will be able to edit the goal

-- 1-on-1 conversations for any users within their administration scope who are answering the the Employee topics.
+- 1-on-1 conversations for users within their administration scope who are answering the Employee topics

 - Launch single cycles for: